kniEngine/kni/README.md

 ## Supported Platforms

-We support a growing list of platforms across the desktop, mobile, and console space.
+We support a growing list of platforms across the desktop, mobile, and VR/AR space.
 If there is a platform we don't support, please [make a request](https://github.com/MonoGame/MonoGame/issues) or [come help us](CONTRIBUTING.md) add it.

- * Windows 8.1 and up (OpenGL & DirectX)
+ * Windows 8.1 and up (OpenGL & DirectX11)
- * Windows Store Apps (UWP)
+ * Windows Store Apps (UAP)
- * Oculus VR (OvrPC/DirectX/meta link)
+ * Oculus VR (OvrPC/DirectX11/meta link)
  * Oculus VR/AR (native/OpenGL)
  * Linux (OpenGL)
  * macOS 10.15 and up (OpenGL)
  * Android 6.0 and up (OpenGL)
  * iPhone/iPad 10.0 and up (OpenGL)
- * Web Browsers (WebGL)
+ * Web Browsers & WebXR (WebGL)

 ## Support and Contributions

 If you think you have found a bug or have a feature request, use our [issue tracker](https://github.com/kniengine/kni/issues).
 Before opening a new issue, please search to see if your problem has already been reported.
 Try to be as detailed as possible in your issue reports.

-If you need help using Kni or have other questions we suggest you post on our [community forums](http://community.monogame.net).
+If you need help using Kni or have other questions we suggest you post on our [discussions forums](https://github.com/kniEngine/kni/discussions).
 Please do not use the GitHub issue tracker for personal support requests.

 If you are interested in contributing fixes or features to Kni, please read our [contributors guide](CONTRIBUTING.md) first.